ErastusMunala/0x16.-C---Simple-Shell/README.md

-Simple Shell project done by Erastus Munala and Simong NG'ang'a
+Simple Shell project done by Erastus Munala and Simong Ng'ang'a